List of Neighbours characters introduced in 2013: Jacob Holmes

-Jacob Holmes, played by Clayton Watson, made his first screen appearance on 28 November 2013.
-Jacob is "a struggling widow" and single father who befriends Sonya Mitchell (Eve Morey) via her online blog.
-After leaving the brakes off his son, Elliott's (Ryder Smyth) pram, it almost rolled into Lassiter’s Lake and left Jacob shaken.
-He then took advantage of Sonya's "kind nature" and left Elliott with her, before taking off.
-After Jacob returned, Sonya continued to help him through his grief over his wife's death.
-Knowing that he needed money, she asked him to build a juice bar at her nursery, while she looked after Elliott.
+Jacob Holmes, played by Clayton Watson, made his first appearance on 28 November 2013.
+The character was introduced as "a struggling widow" and single father who befriends Sonya Rebecchi (Eve Morey) via her online blog.
+After leaving the brakes off his son, Elliott's (Ryder Smyth) pram, it almost rolls into Lassiter’s Lake and leaves Jacob shaken.
+He takes advantage of Sonya's "kind nature" and leave Elliott with her, before taking off.
+When he does return, Sonya continues to help him through his grief over his wife's death.
+Knowing that he needs money, she asks him to build a juice bar at her nursery, while she looks after Elliott.
 Rebecca Lake from TV Week said Sonya's offer was just "fueling Jacob's hopes for romance".
-When left alone with Sonya, Jacob kissed her.
+Lake's prediction came true when Jacob later kisses Sonya.
+Dianne Butler of the Herald Sun said she wanted "Sonya and sad-eyed Jacob to have a hot affair".

 After reading Sonya Mitchell's blog about parenting, Jacob gets in touch and asks for advice.
 He later asks if they can meet and Sonya is surprised when he turns up, admitting that she thought he was a woman.
 Jacob explains that his wife, Hannah, died shortly after giving birth to their son, Elliott, and he has no support.
 Sonya helps Jacob out with Elliott.
 When Elliott's pram almost runs into Lassiter's Lake, Jacob is shaken and believes he is not a good father.
 He then leaves Elliot with Sonya, asking her to look after him.
 When Elliot is taken to hospital, Sonya contacts Jacob to tell him that his son could be made a ward of the state if he does not return quickly.
 Jacob arrives at the hospital and apologises to Sonya for leaving Elliott with her.
 He is unhappy to learn that Sonya's husband, Toadfish Rebecchi (Ryan Moloney), has contacted his in-laws.
 Sonya offers to give Jacob some building work at her nursery and she encourages him and Toadie to bond.